What personal information do we collect from visitors to our website?

 Links to third parties

 Google's advertising requirements can be summarized by the Google Advertising Principles.
-They are put in place to provide a positive user experience. https://support.google.com/adwordspolicy/answer/1316548?hl=en
+They are designed to deliver a positive user experience. https://support.google.com/adwordspolicy/answer/1316548?hl=en

-Opt-out: Users can set their preferences for how Google advertises for them using the Google Ads Settings page.
-You can also opt out by visiting the Network Advertising Initiative's opt-out page or by using the Google Analytics Opt-Out Browser Add-on.
+Opt-out: Users can set their preferences regarding how Google advertises for them by using the Google Ads Settings page.
+You can also opt out by visiting the Network Advertising Initiative opt-out page or by using the Google Analytics opt-out browser add-on.

 We agree as follows:

 - By logging into your account